 - Turmeric (1 Tbsp powdered or 1 knuckle fresh & grated)

-- Salt (5 tablespoons to draw the marrow out of the bones)
+- Salt (a tablespoon or so, to draw the marrow out of the bones)

-- 1 Tbsp apple cider vinegar (also helps draw nutrients out of bones – optional).
+- 1 Tbsp apple cider vinegar (also helps draw nutrients out of bones).

 Step 2: Make the Bouillon Cubes